-using OhMyThreads.Parallelizing code may seem straightforward at first glance.
+allCode.jl.
+They've been tested under Julia 1.11.8.allCode.jl.
+They've been tested under Julia 1.11.8.Parallelizing code may seem straightforward at first glance.
 However, once we start delving into its subtleties, it's rapidly revealed that an effective implementation can be a daunting task.
 Naive implementations can lead to various issues, including performance problems like suboptimal load balancing or false sharing, and more severe concerns such as data races.
-Furthermore, even if we've mastered the necessary skills for a correct implementation, manual parallelization often impairs the readability and maintainability of code.
+Furthermore, even if we master the necessary skills for a correct implementation, manual parallelization often impairs the readability and maintainability of code.

 To assist users in overcoming these obstacles, several packages for parallelization have emerged.
 These tools aim to simplify the implementation of multithreading, allowing users to leverage its benefits without grappling with low-level intricacies.
 In this section, we'll present a few of these packages.
 In particular, the focus will be on those that facilitate the application of multithreading to embarrassingly parallel problems and reductions.

 The first package we explore is OhMyThreads.
 This offers a collection of high-level functions and macros that help developers parallelize operations with minimal effort.
 For instance, it eliminates the need to manually partition tasks and tackles performance issues like false sharing.
 We'll then examine the Polyester package.
 Thanks to its reduced overhead, this package excels at parallelizing workloads involving small objects.
-After this, we revisit the LoopVectorization package and its @tturbo macro.
-This combines the benefits of SIMD instructions with multithreading.
+Finally, we revisit the LoopVectorization package to introduce the @tturbo macro, which combines the benefits of SIMD instructions with multithreading.

 OhMyThreads is designed as a user-friendly package for seamlessly applying multithreading.
 Consistent with its minimalist approach, it introduces only a handful of essential functionalities that could easily belong to Julia's Base.
 Despite its simplicity, the package covers a wide range of operations, including reductions.

-The package's primary goal is to make parallelization accessible, even to users without deep expertise in multithreading.
+The package's primary goal is to make parallelization widely accessible, including users without deep expertise in multithreading.
 Indeed, its functions and macros automatically address common pitfalls, such as data races and performance issues like false sharing.

 To achieve broad applicability, OhMyThreads extends familiar Base operations into the multithreaded domain through a set of higher-order functions.
 Each parallelized variant follows a simple naming convention: the original function name prefixed with t.
 For example, the parallel counterpart to map becomes tmap in the package.
 At the same time, the package remains flexible by integrating with ChunkSplitters, allowing users to fine-tune how work is distributed across tasks.
 This customization is controlled through two keyword arguments: nchunks (or equivalently ntasks) to specify the number of subsets in the partition, and chunksize to define the number of elements in each partition.

-The examples below demonstrate the use of these functions.
-For comparison, we also include results from map and map! as single-threaded baselines.
+The examples that follow illustrate how to use both tmap and tmap!.
+For context, we also include the corresponding results from map and map!, which serve as single‑threaded baselines.

 x = rand(1_000_000)